-The school governors, \<Head Teacher/Principal> and the DSL will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises agencies, by external integration \<pupils/students> by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy.
+The school governors, Head Teacher and the DSL will assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of pupils by gender and SEN, antibullying policy and other issues specific to the school's profile, community and philosophy.
 To this end, open source due diligence checks will be undertaken on all external speakers invited to our school.
 An example of this can be found here: